Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 - Cabrera has 15 doubles, three home runs and 26 walks while hitting .248.

-- In three games this year, he has hit a home run (3.8%, and 1% of his trips to the dish).
+- He has hit a home run in three games this year (3.8%), homering in 1% of his trips to the dish.

-- Cabrera has had an RBI in 18 games this year (23.1%), including five multi-RBI outings (6.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Cabrera has driven home a run in 18 games this year (23.1%), including more than one RBI in 6.4% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.